 Percutaneous nephrolithotomy, or PCNL, is a urological procedure used to treat medium to large kidney stones.
 This technique enables your urologist to access stones directly through your kidney by placing a small tube in your back.

 Your urologist might recommend percutaneous nephrolithotomy for a variety of reasons, including:

-While this treatment is more invasive than ESWL or ureteroscopy, it’s highly effective for treating large numbers of kidney stones at one time.
+While this treatment is more invasive than ESWL or ureteroscopy, it's highly effective for treating large stones or many kidney stones at one time.

 During PCNL, you receive general anesthesia for your comfort.

-Your urologist uses digital imaging like X-ray or ultrasound to locate your kidney to remove the stones.
+Your urologist uses an X-ray to locate your kidney to remove the stones.
 Once your urologist places a tube in your back, they create a small puncture to access your kidney.
 At this point, your urologist can break up your stones and remove them.

-Once your urologist removes your stones, they send them for analysis and to look for signs of infection.
+Once your urologist removes your stones, they send them for analysis to see what kind of stones you have and to look for signs of infection.
 They might also leave drainage tubes in your kidney temporarily while you recover.

-It’s common to have a short stay in the hospital after having PCNL.
+It's common to have a short stay in the hospital after a PCNL, but often you will go home the same day.
 You should also avoid activities, including heavy lifting, pushing, or pulling, for up to four weeks.

 Call Pacific Northwest Urology Specialists or schedule an appointment online today.